Plusholic/Plusholic/README.md

 # Interested in following topic

-When I be on the py
+When I be on the mac

 ### 📖 Graph Neural Network
 ### 📖 Time Series Forecasting